5/14/2025

 Chief Executive Officer

 Thank you, Operator, and good morning, everyone.
 I appreciate you taking time to join us today.
-Joining me is Janice Zwigney, our Chief Financial Officer.
+Joining me is Janice Zwingy, our Chief Financial Officer.
 After our remarks, we'll open the call for your questions.
 First, I want to thank all of our employees, agents, carrier partners, and clients for their ongoing support.
 Their hard work and loyalty continue to drive our success.
 TWFG started 2025 with strong momentum.
-We delivered total revenue growth of .6% to 53.8 million, organic revenue growth of 14.3%, and expanded adjusted EBITDA margins to 22.6%.
-Total written premiums rose .5% to 371 million, reflecting sustained strength across both new business and renewal production.
+We delivered total revenue growth of 16.6% to $53.8 million, organic revenue growth of 14.3%, and expanded adjusted EBITDA margins to 22.6%.
+Total written premiums rose 15.5% to 371 million, reflecting sustained strength across both new business and renewal production.
 Importantly, our business continues to demonstrate the scalability and resilience of our platform.
-Adjusted EBITDA increased .3% year over year to 12.2 million, reinforcing our ability to drive profitable growth even as we invest heavily in expanding our national footprint.
+Adjusted EBITDA increased 35.3% year-over-year to 12.2 million, reinforcing our ability to drive profitable growth even as we invest heavily in expanding our national footprint.
 During the quarter, we added 17 new branch locations, expanded into New Hampshire, completed two new corporate acquisitions in Ohio and Texas.
 The new locations are in line with our acquisition expectations for both revenue and EBITDA.
 Our M&A pipeline is stronger than ever, and our branch prospect lists continue to grow.
 As always, it's important to note that newly onboarded agents typically take two to three years to reach full productivity.
 We're confident that today's investments will continue to fuel our future growth trajectory.
-Turning to the broader market environment, personal alliance continues to soften, and carrier capacity remains stable in most geographies.
+Turning to the broader market environment, personal lines continues to soften, and carrier capacity remains stable in most geographies.
 The first quarter saw the Palisades and Eaton fires in California further shift the property market in that state.
-TWFG has been able to navigate the difficult California property market, utilizing several core admitted carriers, added additional surplus land markets, and placing risks with the California Fair Plan when necessary.
-Private passenger auto has normalized across the country, with many national markets looking to accelerate their new business growth.
+TWFG has been able to navigate the difficult California property market utilizing several core admitted carriers, added additional surplus line markets, and placing risks with the California Fair Plan when necessary.
+Private passenger auto has normalized across the country with many national markets looking to accelerate their new business growth.
 TWFG expanded our private passenger auto portfolio by adding GEICO to additional states.
 We are seeing early success with the addition of another major national private passenger auto market.
 We are expecting moderate rate increases in 2025, and all carriers are keeping a close eye on how potential tariffs may increase loss costs.
-With personal alliance returning to a more stable environment, retention rates across our platform have also normalized to our historic average of 88% this quarter.
-With markets opening up for growth, our growth will see more new business in the overall mix for growth as our agents will now have more options on where to place new business and renewals.
+With personal lines returning to a more stable environment, retention rates across our platform have also normalized to our historic average of 88% this quarter.
+With markets opening up for growth, our growth will see more new business in the overall mix for growth as our agents will now have more options in order to place new business and renewals.
 Now I'd like to turn it over to Janice for a more in-depth discussion of our results for the quarter.

 speaker